Hi there, I’m Amy!

 Amy Wood, LMFT

 I am a Licensed Marriage and Family Therapist.
 I earned my Bachelor of Arts at Oberlin College and completed my Master’s Degree in Clinical Psychology at Antioch University in Los Angeles.
 I have trained and worked as a therapist in a multitude of settings.
 I have worked in community mental health, with children and teens in a school-based program, at the Pain Psychology Center of Beverly Hills with patients navigating chronic pain, and in private practice in Santa Monica, California working with individuals, families, couples and teens.
-When I first relocated to Illinois, I was a therapist and team member at Cira Center for Behavioral Health in Chicago, Illinois.
+When I first relocated to Illinois, I was a therapist and team member at Cira Center for Behavioral Health in Chicago, Illinois before founding Wood Counseling Center.
+I work with clients in California and Illinois as well as offer Collaborative Divorce coaching services.
 Utilizing a therapeutic approach that integrates narrative, solution-focused, mindfulness, cognitive behavioral, and emotionally-focused models, I help individuals, couples and families explore their hopes, identify obstacles, and initiate practices that empower change.

 I bring sensitivity and curiosity to the conversation in order to foster a therapeutic space that feels safe and productive.
 I am an active and steadfast participant in the therapeutic process.
 I provide a loving and challenging environment where we can roll up our sleeves and do some hard work together.